 Now, screw your Mason Jar onto the rim until tight.
 I adjusted it to show the brand name or the front of the jar.

 Here is the end result!
 This light added so much character to my farmhouse style bathroom.
 Love how it turned out!

 Are you still with me?
-I know, lots of explanation for something really simple.
+I know this was lots of explanation for something really simple.
 Seriously guys, the total project took me about 30 minutes to complete both lights.
-I hope my steps made sense.
+I hope my steps made sense and you enjoyed my Mason Jar light DIY.
 It really was such a super easy project.
 As always, please let me know if you have any questions, and let me know if you make one of these for your home.
 I would love to see your creation.
 Thanks so much for stopping by!